 If required, due to none compliance, Academy members may be required to undergo further training or risk removal from the Academy.

 It must be stressed that Individual Chimney Sweeps who may not be members of the Chimney Sweep Academy may sometimes meet the Industry Standard.

 Code of conduct.

-Academy members must NOT renew any existing membership with another association.
+Academy members must NOT renew any existing membership or begin another with any other association.

 1. Customers will be treated with courtesy and spoken to politely at all times.

 2. All Chimney Sweep Academy approved sweeps will carry evidence of adequate and current insurance cover to a minimum of £2.500.000.

 3. Before entering premises a visual inspection will be made of the chimney stack/pipe and any caps or cowls as part of the risk assessment.
 The Chimney sweep will make a judgement as to the safety of sweeping the aforementioned so as to limit the chances of breakages and/or falls from height.

 4. All sweeps will use adequate ground sheets and fire fronts to limit any chances of soiling to premises.